sarath-mec/smks-docker-hdp/README.md

 ```

 ##Notes:
 1. Ambari, Hive, and Ranger dbs have been pre-created in the postgres database running at postgres.dev.
 To configure them in Ambari, set Postgres as the DB type and leave everything else as the default options.
-The password for the dbs are all "dev".
-(Example)[screenshots/hive-setup.png?raw=true]
+The password for the dbs are all "dev". ![Example][screenshots/hive-setup.png?raw=true]
 2. The "node" container can be used for master, worker, or both types of services.
 The ambari-agent is configured to register with ambari-server.dev automatically, thus no SSH key setup is necessary.
-(Example)[screenshots/cluster-hosts.png?raw=true]
+Use dn0.dev (and master0.dev if using multi-container) ![Example][screenshots/cluster-hosts.png?raw=true]
 3. Yum packages for all HDP services have been pre-installed in the "node" container.
 This lets cluster install take place much faster at the expense of a spurious warning from Ambari during Host-Checks.
-4. The postgres container downloads the Ambari DB DDL from GitHub during build.
-If you want to use a different version of Ambari, make sure to update the branch URL to match your chosen version number.
+4. All Ambari and HDP repositories are downloaded at buildtime.
+The versions and URLs are specified in .env in the project's root

 ##Helpful Hints:
 The postgres container has an attached volume.
 If you want to toss the volume: